Exercise may help in weight loss, provided you do enough

 But since they had expended 3,000 calories a week, they had wound up with a weekly deficit of about 2,000 calories from exercise and lost fat, the researchers concluded.
 The findings were published in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology.

-How the volunteers had compensated was not absolutely clear, said Kyle Flack, an assistant professor at the University of Kentucky, who conducted the experiment as part of his graduate research.
+How the volunteers had compensated was not absolutely clear, says Kyle Flack, an assistant professor at the University of Kentucky, who conducted the experiment as part of his graduate research.

 But the volunteers did not think so.

-According to Flack, their food recall did not show differences in how much they reported eating at the start and end of the study.
+“Their food recall did not show differences” in how much they reported eating at the start and end of the study, Flack says.

-“I think they just did not realize that they were eating more,” he said.
+“I think they just did not realise that they were eating more,” he says.

-Also, there are probably complicated interconnections between exercise, appetite and people’s relationships to food that were not picked up during this study and can affect eating and weight, he said.
+There probably also are complicated interconnections between exercise, appetite and people’s relationships to food that were not picked up during this study and can affect eating and weight, he says.
 He hopes to study those issues in future studies.

 But already, the results from this experiment are encouraging, if cautionary.

-But success may require more exertion of our bodies and will than we might hope, he added.
+But success may require more exertion of our bodies and will than we might hope, he adds.

 “Thirty minutes of exercise was not enough” in this study to overcome the natural drive to replace the calories we burn during a workout.